VishnuSanal/GeethLe/README.md

 # GeethLe (गीत ले) - Search for Songs from **Anywhere**!

+> :warning: This project stopped working due to the latest changes to the Spotify API switching to a paid-only model.
+Working on figuring out a fix - but might take a bit of time! more details on <a href=https://github.com/VishnuSanal/GeethLe/issues/2>this issue</a>

 ### What?

 GeethLe makes sharing music easy!
 Search for any song from anywhere with geethle.tech/<your+fav+song> and instantly get a permalink to the song along with a thumbnail with metadata.
 It’ll redirect you to your favorite music provider, saving time when sharing tracks.